 Social and Corporate Policies

 Stakeholders are also positioned to benefit from the firm’s approach.
-In 2020, $800m of corporate spending was targeted at suppliers from ‘diverse’ backgrounds.
+In 2021, $800m of corporate spending was targeted at diverse suppliers in the US.

 How Does Coca-Cola Compare to Other Companies?